Permit Portal Guide · Updated 2026

 How SignedOff Monitors EnerGov Permits

-Third-party permit monitoring services such as SignedOff are designed to poll Tyler EnerGov Self Service portals on a recurring schedule to detect plan-check transitions, inspection scheduling, and expiration deadlines.
-For agencies that front EnerGov with a Cloudflare bot challenge (including the City of Pasadena), monitoring requires a headless-browser polling approach rather than a direct HTTP request.
-SignedOff is currently adding Tyler EnerGov support to the active adapter roster; the first EnerGov jurisdiction (Pasadena) is on the near-term roadmap, and the factual-content city page for Pasadena is already live with a waitlist for live-tracking launch.
+SignedOff monitors Tyler EnerGov Self Service portals for Pasadena and Pomona on a recurring schedule to detect plan-check transitions, inspection scheduling, and expiration deadlines.
+For agencies that front EnerGov with a Cloudflare bot challenge (including the City of Pasadena), monitoring uses a headless-browser polling approach rather than a direct HTTP request.
+No agency login or API credential is required from the permit holder — polling uses the same anonymous record-lookup interface available to any public visitor.

 Frequently Asked Questions